 Covenant against Sale or Encumbrance.
 The Authority covenants that, except for the rental, leasing or licensing as landlord of rooms and other accommodations in each Project, and except as permitted by under the heading "Use of Other Funds for Projects; Sale of Projects" or by the Contract, it will not sell, lease or otherwise dispose of or encumber any Project or any part thereof and will not create or permit to be created any charge or lien on the Revenues derived therefrom except as provided in the Trust Agreement or the Contract.
-The Authority may, however, from time to time, (i) release to the Commonwealth any land leased by the Commonwealth to the Authority, if permitted by a lease entered into between the Commonwealth and the Authority and if such release will not adversely affect Revenues, and (ii) sell any machinery, fixtures, apparatus, tools, instruments or other movable property acquired by it from the proceeds of Bonds issued under the Trust Agreement or from the Revenues of a Project, if the Authority shall determine that such articles are no longer useful in connection with the construction or operation and maintenance of such Project, and the proceeds thereof shall be applied to the replacement of the project Fund as the Authority by resolution may determine.
+The Authority may, however, from time to time, (i) release to the Commonwealth any land leased by the Commonwealth to the Authority, if permitted by a lease entered into between the Commonwealth and the Authority and if such release will not adversely affect Revenues, and (ii) sell any machinery, fixtures, apparatus, tools, instruments or other movable property acquired by it from the proceeds of Bonds issued under the Trust Agreement or from the Revenues of a Project, if the Authority shall determine that such articles are no longer useful in connection with the construction or operation and maintenance of such Project, and the proceeds thereof shall be applied to the replacement of the properties so sold or disposed of or shall be deposited to the credit of the appropriate account within the Project Fund as the Authority by resolution may determine.